glebbyv/HC-SR04/README.md

 # HSRW GoKart Ultrasonic Sensor Library

-This library provides a simple interface for reading the distence with help of ultraasonic sensors connected to an Arduino board.
+This library provides software for reading distance measurements from an ultrasonic sensor and sending the data via BusCAN to MicroAutoBox 2

 ### Class Members
 - `TrigPin`: An integer representing the Arduino pin connected to the trigger pin of the ultrasonic sensor.